ktmeaton/NCBImeta/README.md

-# NCBInfect
+# NCBImeta
-Creates an SQLite database of genome metadata and downloads assemblies from NCBI.
+Creates an SQLite database of metadata from the NCBI database.

 ## Version

 Development - Version 0.3.0 (v0.3.0)
-Stable - Version 0.2.1 (v0.2.1)
+Stable - Version 0.2.1 (master)

 ## Requirements
 Python3.4+